Skip to content

 ParameterRequiredDefaultDescription

-Column validation skipped for URLs
+Column validation skipped for non-CSV files and URLs

 TIP